rticommunity/rtiperftest/srcDoc/examples.rst

     This function is used to remove your data.
 It is called in the destructor.
     The function takes one argument:

-        - A reference to the customer type data.
+        - A reference to custom type data.

 ::